maelstrom-software/maelstrom/website/content/blog/spawning-processes-on-linux/index.md

 `fork` and `exec`. `fork` creates a copy of the current process. `exec` loads and executes a new program in the current process.

-Splitting it up into two different syscalls allows the developer to do a bunch of set-up in the child process just by writing regular code.
-(Having this be separated as two calls which each do one thing, and the ability to write this set-up as plain code is sometimes referred to as the "elegance" of `fork`)
+Splitting it up into two different syscalls allows the developer to do a bunch of setup in the child process just by writing regular code.
+(Having this be separated as two calls with each doing one thing, and the ability to write this setup as plain code is sometimes referred to as the "elegance" of `fork`)

+The following code snippet runs `echo` with no arguments which acts as a kind of no-op for benchmarking purposes.

 ```rust
 use anyhow::Result;